jimb0bmij/docker-juniper-vpn/README.md

 docker build -t jimb0mbij/juniper-vpn .

-docker run --name junipervpn -e JUNIPER_HOST=test.com -e JUNIPER_USER=test -e JUNIPER_PASSWORD=test --privileged=true -d -ti jimb0mbij/juniper-vpn
+./ivpn.sh (Fill in information requested)
+If you see your vpn ip in the route table should be good.

+If you wish to test more:

-docker exec -it junipervpn bash
+docker exec -it junipervpn bash route ping destination exit

-route

-ping destination

-exit

-docker stop junipervpn

-docker restart junipervpn

-Once started you can route subnets from host via docker container:
+Once container is started you can route subnets from host via docker container:

     #! /bin/bash
     JUNIPER_DOCKER_IP="$(docker inspect --format '{{ .NetworkSettings.IPAddress }}' junipervpn)"